-Post Mastectomy Treatment & Standards of Care
+Post-Mastectomy Standards of Care

-Post Mastectomy services are healthcare items and professional services required after a mastectomy due to breast cancer or trauma, prophylactic mastectomy or genetically induced developmental conditions of the breast.
+Post Mastectomy standards of care are healthcare items and professional services provided after a mastectomy due to breast cancer or trauma, prophylactic mastectomy, or developmental conditions.

 Standards of Care

-External breast prosthetic care includes many different types of garments and prosthetics specially designed for each stage of healing: post-operative, intermediate, permanent.
+External breast prosthetic care includes many different types of garments and prosthetics specially designed for each stage of healing: post-operative, intermediate, and permanent.
 The Post Mastectomy Care Standard recommends a progression through the stages of post-mastectomy care for proper healing and fit.